earlvanze/Paragon-MLS-API-Interface/README.md

 ## Prerequisites
 From https://developers.google.com/sheets/api/quickstart/python

-To run this quickstart, you'll need:
+To run this program, you'll need:

 Python 2.6 or greater.

-The pip package management tool.
+The <a href="https://pypi.python.org/pypi/pip">pip</a> package management tool.

 A Google account.